MetOffice/fab/README.md

 ## Installation

-You may simply use `pip install foo`.
+You may simply use `pip install model-fab`.